On the Atlantic slope of Central America from Mexico south to Honduras you can find one of my favorite Central American cichlids – Thorichthys aureus.

 Commonly called the “Blue aureus” or “Gold aureus”, this fish shares many physical characteristics with it’s more commonly available relative, Thorichthys meeki, the Firemouth.

 The two common names for this fish point to the two color variations found – blue and gold.
 The “Blue aureum” matures into an incredibly colored fish.
-Intense turquoise borders bronze scales, blue streaks adorn the fins, and the dorsal fin is edged in bright red.
+Intense turquoise borders bronze scales, and blue streaks adorn the fins, and the dorsal fin is edged in bright red.
 The “Gold aureum”, while not as flashy in my opinion, is understated in its elegance with a golden coloring bordering steel blue scales.
 It also sports the blue streaks in the fins, as well as the red border on the dorsal fin.
 Both color forms exhibit the trademark of the Thorichthys genus, a black spot on the operculum, and grow extremely long filaments from the tips of their caudal fins.

 With an adult size of 6″-7″, these fish make ideal specimens for a Central American tank.
 The fish grow large enough to be “showy”, stay small enough to be housed in medium-sized aquariums, and exhibit less aggressive behaviors in captivity as compared to most members of the Nandopsis, Herichthys, Theraps, and Amphilophus genera.

 My aureum were purchased as a group of four 1″ juveniles in November of 2001.
 They were housed in a 75 gallon tank with seven juvenile Archocentrus centrarchus of a similar size.
 The tank was kept at 78F, and was decorated with large chunk rock, slate, and a few large plastic plants.
-Substrate was gray calcite, which was useful in keeping my neutral, soft tap water buffered and my pH at 7.8.
+The substrate was gray calcite, which was useful in keeping my neutral, soft tap water buffered and pH at 7.8.
 Cichlid salts were also added to bring my water to 7 degrees GH.
 The tank was filtered with two HOB power filters and a fluidized bed.
-60% water changes were performed weekly.
+60% of water changes were performed weekly.

 These fish are not hard to feed.
 Quality flakes, pellets, and frozen food such as mysis, bloodworms, and glassworms were all readily eaten, though the fish did show a preference for food that sank.
 As they are substrate-sifters in the wild, this was not surprising.
 Be careful not to overfeed, as they are prone to bloating.
 The fish grew quickly on this diet and I was soon able to tell males from females.
 Females will have a prominent dark spot in their dorsal fin, while males will not.
 As luck would have it, I had two males and two females.